-- 1.4.1 Section 2 provides a brief overview of the CCSDS-recommended Tracking Data Message (TDM). - 1.4.2 Section 3 provides details about the structure and content of the TDM. - 1.4.3 Section 4 provides details about the syntax used in the TDM. - 1.4.4 Section 5 discusses security considerations for the TDM. - 1.4.5 Annex A provides a normative list of approved values for selected TDM Metadata Section keywords. - 1.4.6 Annex B lists a number of items that should be covered in interagency ICDs prior to exchanging TDMs on a regular basis.
+- 1.4.1 Section 2 provides a brief overview of the CCSDS-recommended Tracking Data Message (TDM). - 1.4.2 Section 3 provides details about the structure and content of the TDM. - 1.4.3 Section 4 provides details about the syntax used in the TDM. - 1.4.4 Section 5 discusses security considerations for the TDM. a CCSDS schema for the TDM. - 1.4.5 Annex A provides a normative list of approved values for selected TDM Metadata Section keywords. - 1.4.6 Annex B discusses the Implementation Conformance Statement (ICS) for the TDM. - Annex B lists a number of items that should are recommended to be covered in interagency ICDs prior to exchanging TDMs on a regular basis.
 There are several statements throughout the document that refer to the desirability or necessity of such a document; this annex consolidates all the suggested ICD items in a single list.

-- 1.4.7 Annex C is a list of abbreviations and acronyms applicable to the TDM. - 1.4.8 Annex D shows how various tracking scenarios can be accommodated using the TDM, via several examples. - 1.4.9 Annex E contains a list of informative references. - 1.4.10 Annex F lists a set of requirements and desirable characteristics that were taken into consideration in the design of the TDM. - 1.4.11 Annex G provides a TDM Summary Sheet, or 'Quick Reference'.
+Fix the annex labeling - 4.4.71.4.8 Annex C is a list of abbreviations and acronyms applicable to the TDM. - 1.4.81.4.9 Annex D shows how various tracking scenarios can be accommodated using the TDM, via several examples. - 1.4.91.4.10 Annex E contains a list of informative references. - 1.4.11 Annex F lists a set of requirements and desirable characteristics that were taken into consideration in the design of the TDM. - 1.4.12 Annex G discusses security, SANA, and patent considerations with respect to the TDM - 1.4.10 - 1.4.13 Annex GI provides a TDM Summary Sheet, or 'Quick Reference'. - 1.4.11